Helping Disability Recipients in Long Island and New York City Obtain SSD Benefits

 What Types of Conditions Are Considered Long Term Disabilities by the Social Security Administration?

 Social Security regulations define “disability” very specifically as “a medical condition that’s expected to last at least one year or result in death.”
 The Social Security Administration (SSA) does not deviate from the one-year time period, except if the disability does, or is expected to, result in death.

 Even a very serious disability does not meet the SSA’s definition of disability if you recover within the year.
 This does not mean you have no recourse, just that you will not likely succeed on a Social Security Disability Insurance (SSDI) application.
 Other programs, such as workers’ compensation, may pay you benefits for certain disabilities, however.
-Our SSDI lawyers will conduct a complete analysis of your claim and explain the benefits you may be entitled to.
+Our long term disability lawyers will conduct a complete analysis of your claim and explain the benefits you may be entitled to.

 Do You Qualify for Social Security Disability?